-- (1) An individual (natural person) who claims to have a right of action against any other person not based on cession, for a sum not exceeding twenty rand for or in respect of goods sold and delivered, money lent, work or labour done, or rent due or in respect of any unconditional acknowledgment of debt, a dishonoured cheque, or a promissory note, may personally produce to the clerk of the court a summons as in the rules provided, and the clerk shall enter the particulars of such summons in the civil record book and shall sign and issue such summons: Provided that no such summons shall be issued until there has been lodged with the said clerk a copy of a demand in writing previously sent by the plaintiff to the defendant, in terms of which the defendant was allowed at least seven days within which to comply with such demand. - [subsection (1) amended by section 8 of Act 19 of 1963] - (2) Where the clerk of the court is satisfied that the individual claiming the right is unable to attend in person he may, at his discretion, permit a close relative or other person whom he considers the natural representative of the plaintiff and who is authorized thereto in writing by the plaintiff and who appears as such without remuneration therefor, to act for such plaintiff.
+(1) An individual (natural person) who claims to have a right of action against any other person not based on cession, for a sum not exceeding twenty rand for or in respect of goods sold and delivered, money lent, work or labour done, or rent due or in respect of any unconditional acknowledgement of debt, a dishonoured cheque; or a promissory note, may personally produce to the clerk of the court a summons as in the rules provided, and the clerk shall sign and issue such summons; Provided that no such summons shall be issued until there has been lodged with the said clerk a copy of a demand in writing previously sent by the plaintiff to the defendant, in terms of which the defendant was allowed at lest seven days within which to comply with such demand.

+[subsection (1) amended by section 8 of Act 19 of 1963 and substituted by section 14 of Act 53 of 1970]

+(2) Where the clerk of the court is satisfied that the individual claiming the right is unable to attend in person he may, at his discretion, permit a close relative or other person whom he considers the natural representative of the plaintiff and who is authorized thereto in writing by the plaintiff and who appears as such without remuneration therefor, to act for such plaintiff.